Castle Rising Castle: 14th century

 The Montalts were a prominent baronial family, but they had few other estates in the region and their family fortunes declined.
 In 1327, Roger de Montalt's younger brother, Robert, who was childless, sold the reversion of his rights in the castle to the Crown in 1327 for 10,000 marks – effectively selling it to the Crown with a life-time lease for him and his wife Emma.
 An alternative theory to explain the different style of stonework along the top of the keep is that the building was completed under William d'Albini II, but had become dilapidated by the start of the 14th century, requiring extensive repairs by Robert.
 The forebuilding of the keep was raised in height at one end around this time and a new, peaked roof added to it, and an imposing, timber-framed, brick kitchen was built in the inner bailey.

 At the time of Robert's agreement with the Crown, the government of England was controlled by Roger Mortimer and Queen Isabella of France, who was ruling as regent in the name of her young son, Edward III.
 Isabella fell from power when Edward toppled Mortimer in a coup d'état in 1330, but after a short period of house arrest she led a relatively normal life, enjoying considerable status as the King's mother.
 Edward granted Isabella several royal castles in England, including Castle Rising.
 Robert had died in 1329 and in 1331 Emma sold her rights to the castle to Isabella for £400.

 From then on, Isabella used Castle Rising as one of her main residences until her death in 1358.
 Isabella was a wealthy woman, as the King granted her a yearly income of £3,000, which by 1337 had increased to £4,000.
 She enjoyed a regal lifestyle in Norfolk, maintaining minstrels, huntsmen and grooms, and received visits from Edward and the royal household on at least four occasions.
 Despite her large income, Isabella ran up long-standing debts with the local merchants near the castle.
-Around the time that she took over the castle, a new set of buildings were constructed in the central bailey, including a west range containing a residential suite, a new private chapel, and a south range linking to various service buildings; the existing kitchen was reused.
+Around the time that she took over the castle, a new set of buildings was constructed in the central bailey, including a west range containing a residential suite, a new private chapel, and a south range linking to various service buildings; the existing kitchen was reused.
 The great hall was reroofed, although Isabella lived in the west range, using the keep only for formal occasions or as accommodation for very senior guests.
 A brick wall around the outside of the inner bailey may have been built around this time to provide additional security.